The Wychwoods Local History Society Events Programme 2022 / 2023

 On March 18th 2021 the society hosted a talk by Tom Shannon, who presented a short history of Afghanistan with a personal perspective- “The Journey From Afghanistan”.
 Summary here.

 On April 15th 2021 the society hosted a talk by David Innes, who spoke movingly and with vivid detail on the life and times of Captain Ralph Kite of the Oxford and Bucks Light Infantry.
 The story of this young soldier of the Great War is told in Dr Simon Harris’ book “RBK a Very Parfit Gentil Knight”.
 Summary here.

 The society’s final talk ( May 2021) of the season was by Carol Anderson, who is a County Museums Officer in Oxfordshire’s County Council Cultural Service.
 Her talk on glove making in the west of Oxfordshire was attended by over 50 participants, the numbers including guests from the Charlbury History group.
 Carol’s talk began with a reminder that … Continue reading

 The Society in normal times meets once per month from September to May each year.
 Anyone with an interest in local history is very welcome to join us.
 We have guest speakers at every meeting.
 All are welcome.

-Generally, all meetings are held in Milton-under-Wychwood Village Hall, and this will resume as soon as current restrictions are lifted.
-Meetings are usually held on the third Thursday of the month from 7:30pm – 9:00pm.
+Generally, all meetings are held in Milton-under-Wychwood Village Hall.
+Meetings are usually held on the third Wednesday of the month from 7:30pm – 9:00pm.